sparkflows/sparkflows-docs/docs/user-guide/accessing-filesystem/local-filesystem.rst

 Local File System
 =====

-Fire Insights enables you to use the Local File System by default when no Compute is enabled or S3 is configured.
+Sparkflows enables you to use the Local File System by default when no Compute is enabled or S3 is configured.

-By default, Fire Insights bundles sample data within its binary, located in the data folder of the Fire home directory.
+By default, Sparkflows bundles sample data within its binary, located in the data folder of the Fire home directory.

-If you wish, you can copy the data folder to your preferred location and configure the path for Fire Insights to use.
+If you wish, you can copy the data folder to your preferred location and configure the path for Sparkflows to use.

 To configure the path, follow the steps below :

-Step 1 : Login to Fire Insights
+Step 1 : Login to Sparkflows
 -----------

 #.
-Go to Fire Insights Login Page.
+Go to Sparkflows Login Page.
 #.
 Enter your credentials to sign in.

 Step 2 : Go to Administration Page
 ----------
-From the Fire Insights home page, click on the **ADMINISTRATION** tab located in the top bar.
+From the Sparkflows home page, click on the **ADMINISTRATION** tab located in the top bar.

 Step 3 : Go to Configurations Page
 ------------